 What is the difference between consultants and advisors in business?
-Beyond my own opinion and experiences I researched both roles as well as history of the activities and etymology.
+Beyond my own opinion and experiences, I researched both roles on how they are perceived today and investigated in the history of the activities and the etymology of the terms.

 The term “consultant” originates in the Latin word “consultare” which means “to discuss something” or “to deliberate”.

 An “adviser” or, the more popular alternative version, “advisor” is derived from an old French phrase that goes “ce m’est a vis” (in my view).
 The “vis” originally comes from the Latin word “visum” which is the past participle form of “videre” (to see).
 Before people used the word “to advise” there was an old version written “to avise” which fills the gap between origin and current use.

 A consultant is engaged in fulfilling pre-defined terms such as solving problems or underlying constraints.
 These terms are defined by a sponsor or stakeholder and usually, the consultant is presented with a task after the need to solve a particular problem has already been identified.